48 hours in Bodmin

 *To finish your day enjoy another evening meal, either here in the town centre or possibly visit one of the local pubs nearby.

 We hope you enjoyed a taster of Bodmin.
-There are many more things to see and enjoy of Bodmin, please enquire at Bodmin Visitor Centre for details.
+There are many more things to see and enjoy of Bodmin, please enquire at Bodmin Information Centre for details.
 (48 hours, is not intended to be a recommendation, rather a snapshot of things to do in Bodmin.
 For more ideas & places to eat please speak to the staff at the Information Centre)